 The follow-up email is a vital step in staying engaged with your leads.
 However, it’s not as simple as just writing a quick sentence or two to touch base.

 There’s a strategy behind what you say, how you say it, and when you say it.
 A thoughtful follow-up email campaign is important in creating relationships with potential customers and growing your company.
 You don’t have to make it complicated, but you do need a plan.

-Before you press send on your keyboard, read through our guide to make sure your follow-up emails make an impact on your audience and stand out from the rest.
+Before you press send on your keyboard, read through our guide to make sure your follow-up emails (send follow-up messages in the same email thread) make an impact on your audience and stand out from the rest.

 Writing Follow-Up Emails

 Make your follow-up email original

 A follow-up email needs to be more than just a repeat of the first email—and it definitely should not involve simply forwarding the original email.
 It’s important to show your lead that this follow-up email is important enough to be personalized from you.

 While you may be trying to relay the same information that you sent in your first email, you can always find a different way of wording it.
 And ALWAYS change up the subject line.
 No one is going to read the same email twice.

 This actually applies to every email, not just the follow-up.
 Prospects are more likely to respond to an email that sounds like you are talking with them instead of at them.
 Avoid a lot of sales jargon.